 Organised meetings and regattas are shown on the calendar section of this website.
-However, club members also meet informally at the lake on the 4th Sunday mornings in the month and some summer evenings.
+However, club members also meet informally at the lake on Saturday afternoons and some summer evenings.

-Indoor club meetings are now held at the Crowborough Community Centre.
+Indoor club meetings are held in the Crowborough Community Centre.

 The club travels to take part in other events, competitions and shows.
 We also have special challenge events at Crowborough to build something different each year.
-2011 was our solar powered boat challenge.
-In 2012 the challenge was to build a boat to travel across the lake without using any metal!
-Other challenges have been 3 volt boats, a barge rescue and in 2017, rowing boats
+These included solar powered boats in 2011 and building a boat to travel across the lake without using any metal in 2012!
+Other more recent challenges have been 3 volt boats, a barge rescue, rowing boats and airboats.

-Added interest at the site is provided by the two tracks of the model steam railway that runs around the outside of the lake (and is being extended) and there is a childrens play area within the Leisure Centre's grounds.
+Added interest at the site is provided by the recently extended model steam railway that runs around the outside of the lake and there is a childrens play area within the Leisure Centre's grounds.

 We would ask lake users to cover the tip of any long transmitter aerials for the protection of others and generally to show consideration for all lake users and the environment.

 If you are in the area, try the lake, it is there to be used.
-Everyone is welcome, and above all, enjoy your hobby!
+Everyone is welcome, and above all, enjoy the hobby!